Three on a Match (game show): Merchandise

-Australian Version
+Australian version

 Reg Grundy bought the rights to produce an Australian version for the Seven Network hosted by Bob Moore.
 It was promoted as "Australia's first color game show", although Australian television was still transitioning from black and white to color broadcasting during that time.
 Gameplay remained the same with a similar set as the American version used, as with other Grundy productions.
 However, the question and board values were divided by ten, meaning each pot was worth $1 per number of questions.
 Also, the Prize Board was played as a standard end game, with a vacation as the top prize.

 Episode status

 The series is believed to have been wiped, as per network practices of that era.
 Six episodes from March and April 1973 are held at the UCLA Film and Television Archive.
 Five episodes from February 1974 featuring a New York-area contestant, Fred Abrahams, have been released on the internet, and are from his own library.
-Another from December 1973, with Howell announcing, has been released on YouTube.
+Another episode from December 1973 (with Howell announcing), a partial recording of a 1971 episode, and an audio recording of the June 1974 series finale, have been released on YouTube.

 The status of the Australian version is not known, but may have also been wiped.
 A single episode of the version is held by the National Film and Sound Archive.